juhp/fbrnch/README.md

 - git
 - ssh & scp (for uploading package reviews)

-## Contributing
+## Contribute
-Bug reports, feedback, and fixes are welcome.
+Bug reports, feedback, and pull requests welcome.

-Please report any unsupported or unintuitive parts of workflows.
+Do report any unsupported or unintuitive workflow steps.

 See the TODO list and also the FIXME comments scattered across the source.
-Please ask before embarking on large changes.
+Please open an issue before embarking on large changes.

-Thanks to the awesome people who already contributed!

 <a href="https://github.com/juhp/fbrnch/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=juhp/fbrnch" />